materialsproject/pymatgen/docs/installation.rst

 2. numpy - For array, matrix and other numerical manipulations.
 Used extensively by all core modules.
 3. pyhull 1.1+: For generation of phase diagrams.
+4. PyCifRW: For reading and writing Crystallographic Information Format (CIF) files.

 Optional Python Libraries
 -------------------------